Will it sink or float?

 This week we decided to answer the question: Will a pumpkin sink or float?

 This is a super easy pumpkin activity you can do at home.

-Will a Pumpkin Sink or Float?
+Will a Pumpkin Sink or Float

 We took our pumpkin to the pond for the first part of our experiment.
 You could also use a large basin of water, the kitchen sink, or the bathtub, depending on the size of your pumpkin.

-They both decided the pumpkin would sink.
+Both of my children decided the pumpkin would sink.
 It was a pretty heavy little pumpkin, after all!